Glen Haven (CDP), Wisconsin

 Glen Haven is an unincorporated census-designated place in the town of Glen Haven, Grant County, Wisconsin, United States.
 Glen Haven is located on the Mississippi River 9 mi northwest of Cassville.
 Glen Haven has a post office with ZIP code 53810.
-As of the 2010 census, its population is 73.
+As of the 2020 census, its population was 64, down from 73 at the 2010 census.

-The town has a USPS post office, a Catholic Church, a bank outlet and two bars.
+The town has a USPS post office, a Catholic church, a bank outlet and two bars.